-Vaccines are considered a temperature-sensitive product, and they require refrigerated transport and logistical planning.
+Vaccines are considered a temperature-sensitive product, and they require refrigerated vaccine transport containers and logistical planning.
 From vaccine manufacturing to administration, every step of the cold chain must involve temperature monitoring to ensure the vaccines are kept within a certain temperature range.
 A temperature deviation of just a few degrees can spoil the entire vaccine lot, causing significant revenue loss and dissatisfied customers.
 Damaged vaccines can also lead to lawsuits and ruined reputations.

 Table of Contents